To achieve greatness, start where you are, use what you have, do what you can.

 - Incomplete conversations – Problems and projects linger without resolution.

-Individual survey responses for the Group Workplace Assessment are added together to present an overview of the department or organization.
-The subscriptions preserve the confidentiality of individual responses while allowing you to see the specific kinds of problems observed in your organization.
-You will see what they say are their biggest communication challenges and receive recommendations on how to impact the most frequently occurring issues.
+Individual survey responses for the Group Workplace Assessment are added together to present an overview of the department or organization while preserving the confidentiality of individual responses.
+You will see the specific kinds of problems the people in your organization say are their biggest communication challenges, and you will receive recommendations on how to impact the most frequently occurring issues.

-You can purchase a private URL linking you and your group members to a Group Workplace Assessment that allows you to see the frequency of specific workplace issues and categories, where they are located, and recommendations for communication practices that will reduce or eliminate the most frequently occurring problem situations in each area.
+You can purchase a private URL linking you and your group members to a Group Workplace Assessment that allows you to identify the frequency of specific workplace issues and categories with recommendations for improving communication practices that will reduce or eliminate the most frequently occurring problem situations in each area.

 If you would like to speak with someone about any of the Group Assessments, please provide days and times when you are available for a phone conversation.
 If outside the United States, please provide your Skype id.
 Thank you!